jacqueline-witwicki/UNGA_Voting_Coincidences_Over_Time/README.md

 4. Voting Coincidences in the United Nations General Assembly Over Time.twb  ->
    * This Tableau file is the result of joining three different (*key1 COUNTRY*)_For_Map.csv files for (The United States, China, and Russia with wourld_countries_2020.shp, in Tableau.

-   * The files are joined on the the three digit country codes for each country.
+   * The files are joined on the three digit country codes for each country.

    * The Tableau Dashboard in the files contains three maps and three bar graphs, visualizing coincidences over time for the key1 countries associated with the input files.